2017-fall-os/shell-elsagonzalez/shell/README.md

 * mytoc.c: implements the tokenizer, given a string and a delimiter, it breaks down the string into sub-strings and allocates them into memory.
 * mytoc.h: header file for tokenizer and serves as "public" interface for the functions.

+Testing with testShell.sh will indicate all test cases fail although everything in this shell work except for the background commands.

 To compile:
 ~~~
 $ make all